PrzeChoj/gips/README.md

 #> [1] TRUE
 ```

-What is more, we see the number of observations ($4$) is bigger or equal
+What is more, we see the number of observations (4) is bigger than or
-to $n_0 = 1$, so we can estimate the covariance matrix with the Maximum
+equal to $n_0 = 1$, so we can estimate the covariance matrix with the
-Likelihood estimator:
+Maximum Likelihood estimator:

 ``` r
 S_projected <- project_matrix(S, g_map)